levifeyd/levifeyd/README.md

 ### Hi there 👋
 💻 I am software developer.

-- 🌱 I’m currently learning PHP development
+- 🌱 I’m currently learning PHP-backend development
 - 🔭 I’m currently studying at programming "School 21"
 - 💼 I’m looking for a internship
 - 📫 How to reach me: kuleshov-as@mail.ru